 If you’re wondering how to get an Indian visa from USA or many other countries, I’m here to help!
 The Indian Visa application process is always changing and can seem complicated.
 It’s also complicated because there are many sites which look “official” offering the Indian visas.
-In this post I’ll share how to get the 30 day E-Tourist visa which is new from December 2015.
+In this post I’ll share how to get the 60 day E-Tourist visa which is new from December 2015, when originally it was only 30 days.
 It’s much easier than the paper mail-in visa you still need to do for visiting India longer than one month.

 The first thing you need to keep in mind is this is an “E-visa” NOT a visa on arrival.
 Visa on Arrival is often used when talking about this Indian visa and even is on the signs in Mumbai airport BUT you do not get your visa on arrival in India like you do in Thailand, Sri Lanka, Jordan and many countries.

 You MUST get this visa sorted BEFORE you come to India.

 Trust me, people get this confused.
 I get many e-mails from people who didn’t realize until the night before and have had to change their flights.
 Even if you rush it for an “emergency visa” it’s going to take 24-48 hours.
 Typically, this visa takes a week to get but sometimes you can get it faster.
 I’ve had people tell me they were approved the very next day even though they didn’t “rush” the visa application.

 Visas are valid from the DATE OF ARRIVAL but there is a very specific window for this.
 That means you should NOT apply for this visa too far ahead of time.
 Here is how they explain it:

 - Applicants of the eligible countries/territories may apply online minimum 4 days in advance of the date of arrival with a window of 30 days.
 Example : If you are applying on 1st Sept then applicant can select arrival date from 5th Sept to 4th Oct.”